mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 });
 ```

-You can then remove the rules one by one as you fix the violations.
+You can then re-enable the rules one by one as you fix the violations.

 The [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing)
-add-on provides other helpers and options, and can even be used in developmen to
+add-on provides other helpers, options and can even be used in development to
 detect these issues visually while you work,
 [so don't forget to read the docs!](https://github.com/ember-a11y/ember-a11y-testing)

-## A few considerations when implementing forms
+## A few accessibility considerations when implementing forms

 Back to our existing app case, we realized that using the test information and
-fixing these issues as an effort in itself (independent from feature
+fixing identified issues as an effort in itself (independent from feature
 development) would take a lot of time and was going to be a tough sell.
 So we
 decided to start acting on these improvements gradually, and taking a more
 mindfull approach when developing, trying not to introduce new issues and make